tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Speech-Service/speech-synthesis-markup.md

 ### <a name="change-pitch"></a>Térköz módosítása

-A word vagy mondatszintű standard beszédhangot felébresztve módosítások is alkalmazható.
-Mivel a terv lényegét módosítások csak a mondat szintjén Neurális beszédhangot alkalmazható.
+A szurok módosítása a Word vagy a mondat szintjén is alkalmazható a standard hangokra.
+Míg a szurok módosításait csak a mondat szintjén lehet a neurális hangokra alkalmazni.

 **Példa**